Requirement to keep proper records and accounts

 To keep up to

-Where a Limited Liability Partnership (LLP) has been struck off and dissolved, the partners of the LLP immediately before the LLP was dissolved must ensure that all books and papers of the LLP are retained for at least five years after the dissolution of the LLP.
+Where a Limited Liability Partnership (LLP) has been struck off and dissolved, the partners of the LLP immediately before the LLP was dissolved must ensure that all books and papers of the LLP are retained for 5 years after the dissolution of the LLP.

-Where an LLP is being wound up, the liquidator of the LLP must ensure that all the books and papers of the LLP are retained for at least five years (instead of two years previously) from the date of dissolution of the LLP.
+Where an LLP is being wound up, the liquidator of the LLP must ensure that all the books and papers of the LLP are retained for 5 years from the date of dissolution of the LLP.

 If you maintain your financial accounts in a currency other than the Singapore dollar, you should also file your tax computations and financial statements to the Comptroller in that currency.

 However, in the Income Tax Return, you must declare the equivalent Singapore dollar amount.
-Please refer to the IRAS Circular on Filing of Income Tax Computations and Financial Statements in Functional Currencies other than Singapore Dollars (PDF, 334KB)
+Please refer to the IRAS Circular on Filing of Income Tax Computations in Functional Currencies other than Singapore Dollars (PDF, 408KB)

 IRAS recognises that small businesses have simpler business and tax matters.
-Small businesses that meet the qualifying conditions can adopt the "Simplified Record Keeping Requirements (PDF, 500KB)" from 1 Jan 2014.
-Please refer to the Guide "Simplified Record Keeping Requirements for Small Businesses"
+Small businesses that meet the qualifying conditions can adopt the "Simplified Record Keeping Requirements for Small Businesses (PDF, 500KB)".

 Please refer to the Record Keeping Checklist (PDF, 64KB), which provides a summary of the different types of records required.